Soccer world mourns as Argentina great Maradona dies aged 60

 “One of the best ever.
 An unparalleled magician.
 He leaves too soon, but leaves a legacy without limits and a void that will never be filled.
 Rest in peace, ace.
 You will never be forgotten.”

-Reporting by Cassandra Garrison, Nicolas Misculin, Hugh Bronstein, Jorge Otaola and Eliana Raszewski in Buenos Aires, Aislinn Laing in Santiago, Sarah Marsh in Havana, and Richard Martin in London; Writing by Alistair Bell and Simon Evans; Editing by Mike Collett-White and Rosalba O’Brien
+Reporting by Cassandra Garrison, Nicolas Misculin, Hugh Bronstein, Jorge Otaola and Eliana Raszewski in Buenos Aires, Aislinn Laing in Santiago, Sarah Marsh in Havana, and Richard Martin in London; Writing by Simon Evans; Editing by Mike Collett-White, Rosalba O’Brien and Clare Fallon

 Our Standards: The Thomson Reuters Trust Principles.